 Grace Children’s Foundation

-Co Founder And Communications Director
+Co Founder And Global Partnerships Director

 James Brooks Ayres Robertson, IV is a skilled communicator in the written and spoken word.
 Creative thinker and innovator, Brooks grew up in Washington, D.C. where he attended St. Albans School and was awarded a scholarship to Oxford University his senior year to study writing.
 He then matriculated at Brown University (B.A.
 Political Science).
 His finals’ thesis was titled: “An Analysis of the Maoist Strategy of Collectivization (i.e. Modernization) and Its Implication for Third World Communalism.”